Jacky-H-uang/Courses-in-Python/README.md

 It includes two courses Visualization and Algorithm.

 1. Algorithm Course is divided by tags,and all the solutions and datasets are implemented in Python.
-2. Visualizatio Course is including many tests.
+2. Visualization Course is including many tests.

 I am still working on it now , it's to be continued...